 MSU Policy Information Related to Risk Management

-The following information outlines policies and risk management options that all program coordinators should be aware of.
+The following information outlines policies and risk management options:

 Use of 12- and 15-passenger vans is prohibited.
 More information on vehicle restrictions can be found in Volume 1 of the MSU Manual of Business Procedures.